Scaffold-Stark/speedrunstark/README.md

 ---

 2.  **Implement `calculate_collateral_value(user: ContractAddress)`**
-    - This function should return the total USD value of the ETH collateral held by a `user`.
+    - This function should return the total USD value of the STRK collateral held by a `user`.
-    - Use `i_oracle.get_eth_myusd_price()` to get the current price of ETH in MyUSD (it returns price with 1e18 precision).
+    - Use `i_oracle.get_strk_myusd_price()` to get the current price of STRK in MyUSD (it returns price with 1e18 precision).
-    - The collateral amount `s_user_collateral[user]` is in wei (1e18 wei = 1 ETH).
+    - The collateral amount `s_user_collateral[user]` is in wei-style precision (1e18 = 1 STRK).
-    - Calculation: `(collateral_amount * eth_price) / PRECISION`.
+    - Calculation: `(collateral_amount * strk_price) / PRECISION`.

     <details markdown='1'>
     <summary>💡 Hint: Calculating Collateral Value</summary>

-    This function converts ETH to USD value:
+    This function converts STRK to USD value:
-    - Get the user's ETH amount from the mapping
+    - Get the user's STRK amount from the mapping
-    - Get the current ETH price from the oracle
+    - Get the current STRK price from the oracle
     - Multiply them together and divide by PRECISION

     Think about: